Nonsyndromic Hypertrophic Cardiomyopathy Overview

 Sibs of a proband

-At conception, each sib of an affected individual has a 25% chance of being affected, a 50% chance of being a carrier, and a 25% chance of not being a carrier.
+pathogenic variant, each sib of an affected individual has at conception a 25% chance of being affected, a 50% chance of being heterozygous, and a 25% chance of inheriting neither of the

-Typically, risk of disease in heterozygotes (carriers) is not increased over that of the general population; however,
+Typically, the risk of disease in heterozygotes (carriers) is not increased over that of the general population; however, however, individuals who are

-ALPK3 carriers may be at risk of developing cardiomyopathy in adulthood [
+ALPK3 may be at increased risk of developing cardiomyopathy in adulthood [

 Almomani et al 2016].